Who We Are

 She is currently working on a feature length documentary about The IF Project that tells the story of the unlikely partnership of cop and convict as they work to together to break the cycle of incarceration.

-Melissa Marsh (Program Manager) recently returned to Seattle after a five year work and adventure stint in Boulder, Colorado.
+Melissa Marsh (Director of Programs) returned to Seattle after a five year work and adventure stint in Boulder, Colorado.
 While there, she was bestowed the Boulder County PFLAG Activist of the Year Award for her diverse community building work, ranging from outreach to team building and education.
 Melissa led an innovative LGBTIQ youth program, facilitating training in schools, community organizations, medical and mental health providers about LGBTIQ youth inclusivity and affirmation.
 She also presented LGBTIQ 101 classes to students in two school districts, ran the Boulder County Transgender Task Force and fostered LGBTIQ education within the St. Vrain Valley Safe Schools Coalition.

-Honey Jo Herman (Program Specialist) has been with The IF Project since 2010.
+Honey Jo Herman (Coordinator of Youth Programs) has been with The IF Project since 2010.
 She began by sharing her own compelling story, alongside other IF Team Members, often serving as Team Leader.
 In addition to visiting schools and correctional facilities, she assists Kim in administrative aspects, and also appears in various television and radio interviews and public speaking engagements, representing The IF Project.
 She is inspired by the profound impact the presentation and breakout sessions has on the students.
 With this in mind, she began developing a curriculum for The IF Project to utilize, in order to reach as many students as possible, as effectively as possible.
 The curriculum is being finalized and will be utilized in the Seattle School District Interagency (Alternative) Schools this school year.

 As the Mom of 4 children, she is empathetic to the painful difficulties incarcerated parents face, when separated from their children.
 She is motivated to help people realize their personal power by sharing how she has found her own.
 “People are interactive in their own demise, but they are equally interactive in turning their lives around.
 The IF Project truly helps make that happen, and that’s why I think it is just so important.”